Liverpool face Atletico Madrid in the Champions League this evening, as both sides begin their European campaigns.

 The winger signed for Liverpool on a free transfer in January 2010, but he struggled for consistency for much of his three-and-a-half-year spell on Merseyside.

-Rodriguez achieved cult status, however, following an incredible run of form during the 2010/11 season, scoring seven goals in three games – including hat-tricks against both Birmingham and Fulham.
+Rodriguez achieved cult status, however, following an incredible run of form during the 2010/11 season.
+He scored seven goals in three games – including hat-tricks against both Birmingham and Fulham.

 He also netted twice in important wins against Chelsea at Stamford Bridge and won the 2012 League Cup, scoring 17 times in 73 appearances before returning to South America with Newell’s Old Boys.